rustprooflabs/pgosm-flex/README.md

 ```

-## Load individual layers
+## Load individual layer

-Individual layers can be added with commands such as this.
+A single layer can be added with commands such as this.
+Each `.lua` script and matchi
+`.sql` script is intended to be a standalone, or combined with others.

 ```bash
 osm2pgsql --slim --drop \